jrigden/mr_rigden_slides/generators_and_yield/PITCHME.md

 ## Why?

-Basically: These generators are lazy.
+These generators are lazy.
 They only work on demand.
 Save cpu and memory.

 ```